rob5standingby/prusa-i3-mk2/README.md

 ## IV.
 Maintenance
+### After Every Spool of Filament
 The following maintenance should be performed after printing with approximately one spool (or 1KG) of filament.

+### As Needed
+**PEI Sheet**
+The heated bed is covered with a sheet of PEI (sometimes called UItem).
+This sheet will eventually wear out and will need to be replaced.
+Before replacing, consider "refreshing" this sheet and smoothing it out with a drop of dish soap, a small amount of water, and a green scrub pad.

+If your sheet has holes or too much wear, you may just need to replace it.
+You can order this sheet diretcly from Prusa, or find it in the US from CS Hyde Co.
+The exact size of the sheet you need is 235mm by 254mm.
+Here's a [direct link](http://catalog.cshyde.com/item/3d-printing-materials/ultem-pei/36-5a-3d-8-25-10) to this item from CS Hyde Co.
+If you do order from CS Hyde Co, you must specify in the ordering notes, "ADHESIVE APPLIED TO GLOSSY SIDE".
+These PEI sheets have both a glossy and a matte side.
+By default, CS Hyde Co will apply adhesive to the matte side of the sheet, leaving the glossy side exposed.
+You should ensure they apply the adhesive to the glossy side, which will leave the matte side for your printing surface.

+Follow the [instructions from Prusa](http://manual.prusa3d.com/Guide/Replacing+the+PEI+sheet/133) for changing the PEI sheet.

 ## V. Troubleshooting
 *TODO* Fill this out...